EMERGENCY ACTION PLAN

 B. Reporting Bomb Threat Received by Telephone

 An employee receiving a bomb threat by telephone will: remain calm, keep the caller on the line as long as possible and write down every word the caller says.
 A telephone bomb threat check list (attachment C) is to be used to gather information from the caller.
-The list is included in the County telephone directory and is also available at every telephone.
-While one employee is receiving information from the bomb threat caller, at the same time, a co-worker should start a telephone trace by dialing 9-1-1 and report that a bomb threat is in progress on line number ( **** ) , and request a trace.
-A 9-1-1 operator will contact the Sheriff’s Office, and report the threat.
-The Sheriff’s Office will investigate and determine if evacuation is needed.
+The list is available at every telephone.
+While one employee is receiving information from the bomb threat caller, at the same time, a co-worker should call 9-1-1 and report that a bomb threat is in progress.
+A 9-1-1 operator will contact law enforcement, and report the threat.
+Law enforcement will investigate and determine if evacuation is needed.
 If evacuation is required, a message will be broadcast over speaker telephones and/or computers to affected departments.

 C. Reporting If A Bomb Is Found

 If a bomb (or suspicious object/package) is found, or delivered through the mail, do not touch it!
 Immediately call 9-1-1 and describe the object and location; leave the area.
-A 9-1-1 operator will contact the Sheriff’s Office, and report the finding.
-The Sheriff’s Office will investigate and determine if evacuation is needed.
+A 9-1-1 operator will contact law enforcement, and report the finding.
+Law enforcement will investigate and determine if evacuation is needed.
 If evacuation is required, a message will be broadcast over speaker telephones and/or computers to affected areas.

 2. BUILDING EVACUATION